Personalized, Implant-Free Breast Restoration

 If you have not had reconstruction, when implant reconstruction is not working for you, or when insufficient healthy tissue remains on the chest to complete a breast reconstruction, skin and fat can be transplanted / grafted from another area of the body, such as the thighs, glutes, or abdomen.
 This procedure is known as a natural tissue flap reconstruction.
+Procedures are performed in a fully accredited surgical facility certified by the American Association for Accreditation of Ambulatory Surgery Facilities Inc. (AAAASF), The State of Arizona, and Medicare.

 What is Natural Tissue Flap Reconstruction?